-Two years after Northside flood, 'we just want it to be over'
+Two years after Northside flooding, 'we just want it to be over'

 CINCINNATI — The sound of rain is calming for many.
 But not for Rosa Collins.

-Instead, it brings into focus a horrible memory from two years ago when a rush of stormwater and sewage flooded her Northside home.
+Instead, it conjures a horrible memory from two years ago when a rush of stormwater and sewage flooded her Northside home.

-“I thought I was having a dream because, it was like I was living in a lake, you could see all of it out here.
+“I thought I was having a dream, because it was like I was living in a lake; you could see all of it out here.
 It flooded the whole yard,” she said. “(The) water started coming up and it was mud and human waste.
 I mean, human waste.
 You could smell it.”

 The flood filled her basement and several feet of her first floor, where her brother, a disabled Vietnam veteran, slept.